Addiction and Depression: What’s the Connection and How Do I Get Help?

 Addiction and substance use can exacerbate mental health conditions and intensify symptoms.
 For example, if you are depressed, you may try to self-medicate with alcohol or another drug.
 This can lead to worsening addiction, which in turn, can lead to worsening depression.
 This will result in major issues in personal and professional areas and overall functioning and productivity – which will lead to more severe symptoms.

 Likewise, if you have a substance use disorder and choose to ignore it, you may fall into a deep depression.
 Substance use disorder and mental health conditions share certain risk factors, such as exposure to trauma, family history of mental illness, substance use disorders, and stress.
-Whether you have a genetic predisposition (if someone in your family suffers or has suffered from substance abuse and/or other mental health conditions) or not, it is wise to confront your problem immediately before it becomes more severe.
+Early intervention is important in managing substance use disorders and mental health conditions, especially if there is a family history of these issues, as genetic factors can increase susceptibility.

 Dual-Diagnosis Treatment for Addiction and Depression